Silent Sentinels: Background

-The Silent Sentinels' protests were organized by the National Women's Party (NWP), a militant women's suffrage organization.
+The Silent Sentinels' protests were organized by the National Woman's Party (NWP), a militant women's suffrage organization.
 The NWP was first founded as the Congressional Union for Woman Suffrage (CUWS) in 1913 by Alice Paul and Lucy Burns following their organizing of NAWSA's woman suffrage parade in Washington DC in March 1913.
 CUWS by definition was an organization that took a militant approach to women's suffrage and broke away from the more moderate National American Woman Suffrage Association (NAWSA).
 CUWS only lasted for three years until its founders merged it with the Woman's Party to form the National Woman's Party.
-The National Woman's Party boasted fewer members than National American Woman Suffrage Association(having 50,000 members to NAWSA's million), but its tactics were more attention-grabbing and harnessed more media coverage.
+The National Woman's Party boasted fewer members than National American Woman Suffrage Association (having 50,000 members to NAWSA's million), but its tactics were more attention-grabbing and harnessed more media coverage.
 The NWP's members are known primarily for picketing the White House and going on hunger strikes while in the jail or workhouse.